 Key Takeaways

-As highlighted by a renowned cognitive psychologist, "The infant's mind is not a blank slate, but a dynamic system ready to absorb information, interact with the world, and continuously grow."
+As highlighted by a renowned cognitive psychologist, "The infant's mind is not a blank slate, but a active system ready to absorb information, interact with the world, and continuously grow."
 This quote underscores the active role infants play in their cognitive development.

 Research has shown that by the time children reach the age of three, their brains are approximately 80% the size of an adult brain, highlighting the rapid pace of cognitive development during infancy ( source).